Last revised 02.06.12

 The library's public computers allow users to search a variety of electronic resources.
 Library resource computers are exclusively for searching the library's holdings and selected electronic databases.
 Internet computers provide information beyond the confines of the library's collection.
 Internet computers offer a full range of the most popular Internet browser plug-ins for searching the Internet, displaying files, and viewing multimedia content.
 Internet computers also provide access to word processing.
 No station provides support for all file types, browser plug-ins, or Internet technologies.

-Use all library computers in accordance with this policy and the Multnomah County Library Behavior in the library policy.
+Use all library computers in accordance with this policy and the Multnomah County Library rules.
 Copies of these policies are also available from a library service desk.

 Access to Internet resources